kaushikg94/CSS-and-JS/README.md

 	<body>
 		<object
 			data = "location/of/the/file.svg"
-			width = "width of the svg so it doesn't oveflow the page"
+			width = "width of the svg so it doesn't overflow the page"
 		</object>
 	</body>